 Marz, himself, is an overgrown woodsman.
 He has a deformed face and fingernails sharpened to claws, making him an odd mix of man and monster.
 As far as being an iconic killer goes, he may not have been in the same league as Jason, Michael Myers, nor Freddy Krueger – but certainly had enough personality to warrant at least one sequel.
 This was not to be the case, however, and MADMAN remains a stand-alone slasher.

-While this film had been released on DVD, it is now out of print.
+The film was released on DVD briefly as well as having a special 30th Anniversary release (which you can get HERE), it is now out of print.
 Those interested in acquiring this slasher gem, however, won’t have long to wait.
 On September 28th, 2010 it is slated for a special 30th Anniversary re-release.
 This one will offer a documentary feature and surely to be a worthy addition to any slasher enthusiasts collection.
 It has suitable gore, some nudity, and NEVER gets boring!
 You’ll enjoy MADMAN…even if you won’t want to admit it above a whisper.